zack-bitcoin/plasmodial/docs/oracle_consensus.md

-abstract:

 Existing oracle mechanisms are built on top of voting.
-It is shown that voting can not adequately solve the oracle problem in a useful way.
-It is shown that betting mechanisms do not suffer the same limitations.
+Voting can not adequately solve the oracle problem in a useful way.
+Betting mechanisms do not suffer this same limitations.